Aspects of kink-like structures in 2D dilaton gravity

-We can numerically calculate the interforce of the structure.
-To reach our purpose, i. e., for simulation issues, we will consider $\vert a\vert=5$ (position of the kink-like structure) and $\vert R\vert=4$.
+We can numerically calculate the structure interforce.
+To reach our purpose, i.e., for simulation issues, we will consider $\vert a\vert=5$ and $\vert R\vert=4$.
 To calculate the force, we substitute the numerical solutions of the matter field $\psi(r)$ (solutions shown in Fig. \ref{fig2}) in Eq. (\ref{f4}).

-The numerical result of the magnitude of the interforce generated by the kink-antikink type interaction shown in Fig. \ref{fig4}, is displayed in the table (\ref{tab1}) for various values of the $p$-parameter.
+The numerical result of the magnitude of the interforce generated by the kink-antikink-like interaction shown in Fig. \ref{fig4}, is displayed in the table (\ref{tab1}) for various values of the $p$-parameter.

-The plot of the linear force density (\ref{f4}) is shown in fig. (\ref{fig5}).
-Note that in the boundary region, where kink-antikink structures interact, the force density profile becomes ``oscillating'' with a sharp change in force amplitude.
-Note that the interforce in the center of the structures (kink-like or antikink-like) is null.
-In addition, note that the smaller the p-parameter, the smaller the contribution of the warp factor.
-Consequently, the smaller the intensity of the interforce.
-While the structures are far away, an inter-kink force at the end of the structure attracts the kink and antikink configurations, inducing a scattering phenomenon of the structures, as we will see .in the net section.
+The plot of the interforce density (\ref{f4}) is shown in Fig. (\ref{fig5}).
+Note that in the boundary region, where kink-antikink-like structures interact, the force density profile becomes ``oscillating'' with a sharp change in the amplitude of the interforce density.
+Note that the interforce density in the center of the structures (i. e., at $r=0$) is null.
+In addition, note that the smaller the p-parameter, the smaller the contribution of the warp factor, and the smaller the interforce intensity.